-There’s not much difference between a knowledgeable teal hunter and opportunistic one.
+There’s not much difference between a knowledgeable teal hunter and an opportunistic one.
 You actually have to be a bit of both when hunting blue-wings during the early September season.
 Once you find the teal and pound on them, they are going to seek refuge like any other duck.
 But if you do find them again, you’re almost assured a good hunt.
-They aren’t wary birds, and love spinning-wing decoys more than a country boy loves Hank Williams.
+Teal aren’t wary birds.
+They love spinning-wing decoys more than a country boy loves Hank Williams.
 Consistently locating teal is the key.

-Over the years, both of us have found different ways to target blue-wings (you can shoot green-wings and cinnamon teal during September as well).
+Over the years, I my buddy Joe Weimer and I have found different ways to target blue-wings (you can shoot green-wings and cinnamon teal during September as well).
 But we live in two very different states in terms of teal habitat.
 Weimer has plenty of it in Missouri, while I have limited access here in Illinois.
 He can typically shoot teal all season and has a better season framework than me (his starts later, and times the migration better).
 So our strategies are different.
 Weimer is looking for multiple good hunts per season, and I am looking for one or two.
 Both of our strategies work when the teal are in, so if you’re looking to bag more blues this September, try these unconventional tactics. —J.G.

 The teal were more than a mile from the truck, and we had to stomp through knee-deep mud to get there.
 But if we could get to the birds, it would be a slam dunk.
 So I told my buddy to leave the floaters in the truck bed because it was 85 degrees and we were both going to be sweating enough as it was.
 We arrived at the hunting spot in just enough time to flip two spinners on and lay down in some nearby brush.
 The blue-wings came in perfect and we almost shot a two-man limit, ending it one bird shy because the teal were coming in such big groups we didn’t want to risk shooting over the limit (you can kill multiple birds with one shot since teal ball up so tight together when they finish at the spinners).